thingSoC/embedis/examples/esp8266/README.md

 The example key named "mqtt_embedis" is sent to the Adafruit.IO MQTT servers, to demonstrate using Embedis and MQTT together.

+## Embedis I2C FRAM

+Embedis Example for ESP8266 and an extrernal I2C FRAM device, such as the MB85RC64, MB85RC256, FM24V10 and others.
+This examples uses the standard I2C "Wire" library and is GPIO4, and GPIO5 for SDA,SCL on the ESP8266, You can either "select EEPROM" or "select I2C_FRAM" as your destination Keystore for Embedis keys.

 ## Contributors

 The folks who make this project possible: